MrFarland/DM-Operations-Center/Documentation/SystemRequirements.md

   <a href="#non-functional-user-stories">Non-functional User Stories</a>
 </p>

-**To create a Dungeon Master Operations Center module that provides 5th edition Dungeons & Dragons dungeon masters with access to rules, randomly generated, and templates from within the EncounterPlus virtual tabletop application.**
+**To create a Dungeon Master Operations Center module that provides 5th edition Dungeons & Dragons dungeon masters with access to rules, randomly generated content, and templates from within the EncounterPlus virtual tabletop application.**